Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 For the remainder of this section, we fix a Reedy category $\CatR$.

-\begin{definition} For each $n \in \BN$, define $\sk{n}{\CatR} \hookrightarrow \yo{\CatR}$ to be the subfunctor of arrows of degree less than $n$. \end{definition}
+\begin{definition} For each $n \in \BN$, define $\inbdyd{}{\CatR} \co \sk{n}{\CatR} \mono \yo{\CatR}$ to be the subfunctor of arrows of degree less than $n$. \end{definition}

-\begin{definition} For any $n \in \BN$, write $\degcore{n}{\CatR} \hookrightarrow \CatR$ for the groupoid of objects of degree $n$ and isomorphisms between them.
+\begin{definition} For any $n \in \BN$, write $\degcore{n}{\CatR}$ for the subcategory of $\CatR$ consisting of objects of degree $n$ and isomorphisms between them.
 We introduce the following notation for restrictions of $\yo{\CatR}$ where one argument or the other is required to have a given degree:

 We similarly introduce notation for the corresponding restrictions of the skeleton bifunctor $\sk{n}{\CatR} \co \op{\CatR} \times \CatR \to \Set$: